 I plan to finish Let Me Tell You a Story, using a schedule of two chapters a day.
 Then I will record my current book and hopefully do a couple more of them.
-Two of my books—A Time to Grow Up: A Daughter’s Grief Memoir and Just Another Square Dance Caller: Authorized Biography of Marshall Flippo is too long for the audiobook format.
+Two of my books—A Time to Grow Up: A Daughter’s Grief Memoir and Just Another Square Dance Caller: Authorized Biography of Marshall Flippo are too long for the audiobook format.

 Another great resource: Audio for Authors: Audiobooks, Podcasts and Voice Technologies by Joanna Penn.

 What’s your thoughts?
 Would you be interested in one of my audiobooks?
 Let me know!

 Visit my website to find out about my new book, Coronavirus Reflections: Bitter or Better? and my other five books and three cookbooks: https://laradasbooks.com